Purdue University: Purdue Mall

 The Purdue Mall is the central quad of Purdue University and was created to connect the academic campus with Ross-Ade Stadium.
 It is also known as the Engineering Mall due to its proximity to several engineering buildings.
 The most prominent feature of the Purdue Mall is the 38 ft-tall concrete Engineering Fountain.

 The Purdue Bell Tower is between the Stadium and Centennial Malls.
 The Bell Tower is considered an icon of the university and can be found on many Purdue logos and those of the cities of Lafayette and West Lafayette.

 Southwest of the Stadium Mall is the Edward C. Elliott Hall of Music, one of the largest proscenium theaters in the world.
-Elliott Hall of Music serves as the home of the WBAA (AM) and WBAA-FM studios, and was the base of operations for Purdue Bands and Orchestras until the completion of the Marc and Sharon Hagle Hall in 2022.
+Elliott Hall of Music is the home of the WBAA (AM) and WBAA-FM studios, and was the base of operations for Purdue Bands and Orchestras until the completion of the Marc and Sharon Hagle Hall in 2022.

 West of the Elliott Hall of Music is the Armory Building.
 The Armory Building was rebuilt in 1918 after a fire and houses the university's ROTC programs and other clubs.